zanechua/website/src/posts/12-fastify-apollo-graphql-upload.md

 ---
-slug: "fastify-apollo-graphql-upload"
+slug: 'fastify-apollo-graphql-upload'
-date: "2021-08-09"
+date: '2021-08-09'
-featuredImage: "../images/featured/fastify-apollo-graphql-upload.png"
+featuredImage: '../images/featured/fastify-apollo-graphql-upload.png'
-title: "Fastify with Apollo Server and GraphQL Upload"
+title: 'Fastify with Apollo Server and GraphQL Upload'
-tags: ["graphql", "node", "fastify", "apollo server", "file upload"]
+tags: ['graphql', 'node', 'fastify', 'apollo server', 'file upload']
 ---

 Working with new frameworks and relatively "obscure" ones always have the trouble of needing to figure out everything yourself.